YZzz10/Workforce-Attrition-and-Retention-Dashboard/README.md

 - <a href="https://github.com/YZzz10/HR-Analytics-Dashboard/blob/main/HR%20Dataset.xlsx">HR Dataset</a>

 ## KPI Metrics
-- Total number of employees in the dataset (including both active and left employees).
+- Total number of employees in the dataset (including both active and attrited employees).
 - Number of employees who have left the company.
 - Percentage of employees who have left the company.
 - Number of employees currently working in the company.